bbalganjjm/natural_js/html/naturaljs/template/documents/template-guide_en_US.md

 });
 ```

-The declaration of N.comm is not a direct assignment of an object or value, but a way of function declaration.
-A function declared like `cont["c.{serviceName}"]().submit` must be executed to return an N.comm instance.
+Communicator declaration is a method of specifying an execution function rather than directly assigning an object or value.
+When used, the function execution syntax `()` is added, such as `cont["c.{service name}"]().submit`.
+Please be careful what you do.

-As in the example above, if N.comm's parameters are connected to the data() method of data-related components(Grid, List, Form, etc.), component data at the time the submit method of N.comm is called is sent to the server as a request parameter.
+If you connect the N.comm parameter to the data() method of a data-related component such as N.form, N.grid, or N.list as shown in the example above, the latest data of the component is automatically specified as a request parameter.

-##3.
-Starts with "e." - Event binding
+## 3. Starts with "e." - Event binding

-Event bindings can be declared for elements within the view element of the page.
+You can declare event binding to elements in the view and define event handlers.

->When an event is defined in a, button, and input[type=button] elements, the N.button component is automatically initialized and created as a button.
+>When an event is declared on a, button, input[type=button] element, the N.button component is automatically applied, and the event handler defined by the Controller object property value is replaced with an instance of N.button.

-The event initialization property name can be used in combination as follows.

 ```
-"e.{element id}.{event name}" : function(e, [idx]) {
+"e.{elementId}.{eventName}" : function(e, [idx]) {
     // Event handler
 }
 ```